 Want a civil engineering job?
 Three career decisions you have to make

-Civil engineering graduates are welcome on general engineering schemes and in sectors such as financial management, but every year most choose to pursue their careers in the construction industry (according to HECSU data).
-Graduates typically apply for a civil or structural engineering job in a particular specialism or industry (see below for an outline of the main specialisms).
+When you are applying for civil or structural engineering jobs, you are likely to apply for a role or graduate scheme in a particular specialism or industry (see below for an outline of the main specialisms).
 Larger employers usually hire graduates into a specialist division or business, while smaller organisations often focus on one or two specialisms in total.
 Whichever sector you choose, however, the nature of the job will differ depending on the type of employer you work for.
 We outline some of the decisions you’ll have to make – and hopefully make them easier for you.

 Most civil and structural engineers work for either a consultancy or a contractor.